fititnt/AdHocSecurebox/README.md

 - https://www.qubes-os.org/

 ## TODO
-1. Restart from my main OS on Tails and Commit from there
+1. <s>Restart from my main OS on Tails and Commit from there</s>
+2. Do commits via git, and not via GitHub web interface
+3. Fix issue `Error: net::ERR_CONNECTION_REFUSED` on VSCode when trying to check for extensions

 ## License